knative/serving/docs/contracts/developer-monitoring-contract.md

-This document is intended to set an agreement with Elafros [developer persona](../product/personas.md#developer-personas) about the logging and monitoring environment where their code runs.
+This document is intended to set an agreement with Elafros [developer persona](../product/personas.md#developer-personas) about the logging and monitoring environment where their applications, container images and functions. run.

 ## Logging

-Elafros provides default out of the box logs and dashboards for all of applications, functions and container images.
+Elafros provides default out of the box logs and dashboards for all of applications, container images and functions.

 ### Log Types

 The following logs are collected.

-* **Request logs**: Status of requests or invocations sent to the functions, applications or containers.
+* **Request logs**: Status of requests or invocations sent to the applications, containers or functions.
 Collected automatically by default.
-* **stdout/stderr**: Logs emitted by the functions, applications or containers to the stdout/stderr channels.
+* **stdout/stderr**: Logs emitted by the applications, containers or functions to the stdout/stderr channels.
 Collected automatically by default.
 * **/var/log**: All files under `/var/log` will be collected and parsed as single line.
   If the message is a JSON payload, it will be treated as structured logs and parsed accordingly.
-  See [Logs Format](#log-formats) section for more information.
+  See [Logs Format](#log-formats) section for more information. **NOTE**:
+  [Operators](../product/personas.md#operator-personas) can enable/disable this feature.

+Elafros recommends to send logs to stdout/stderr.

 ### Log Destinations